Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 We can see that most households have a significant amount of free income.
 But at this point, they have no places to live, nothing to eat, and nothing to wear.
 At the very least, you will need 1500 CHF to live in Switzerland, which is very low.
 We are talking about the bare minimum to survive, not live.

-So, our 20% household that earns less than 4530 CHF, with a free income of 2249 CHF on average, removing 1500 CHF to survive, would have about 750 CHF left.
+So, the 20% of households that earn less than 4530 CHF, with a free income of 2249 CHF on average, removing 1500 CHF to survive, would have about 750 CHF left.
 So, the best savings rate they could achieve is about 24%.
 Based on the 4% rule, this would take about 32 years to achieve “early retirement”.

 And again, that is with barely surviving and not counting any insurance, health costs, no leisure, and no transportation.
 This is an unrealistic lifestyle.

 Even the next bracket would only save about 44% by barely surviving.
-But if we take what they spend (based on the statistics), remove everything that is not necessary, and remove 20% of that total (assuming they can save more), they would only get about a 27% savings rate.
+But if we take what they spend (based on the statistics), remove everything unnecessary, and remove 20% of that total (assuming they can save more), they would only get about a 27% savings rate.

 Also, I have considered that people can cut their expenses by 20%.
 For most households, this is already difficult.

-Let’s take our expenses as an example.
+We can take our expenses as an example.
 We are not big spenders but also not minimalists.
-Without taxes, we are spending an average of 4500 CHF to 5000 CHF per month.
+Without taxes, we spend an average of 4500 CHF to 5000 CHF monthly.
 Considering such a lifestyle, you would need at least 10’000 CHF of net income after taxes to retire in less than 17 years.
 And this is with a perfect track record.

 Getting rich is pointless